 - Problems with spatial orientation — for example, getting lost in familiar places — are more common in Alzheimer's than in FTD.

 - Problems with speech: Although people with Alzheimer's may have trouble thinking of the right word or remembering names, they tend to have less difficulty making sense when they speak, understanding the speech of others, or reading than those with FTD.

 - Hallucinations and delusions are relatively common as Alzheimer's progresses, but relatively uncommon in FTD.

-The diagnosis of bvFTD and PPA are based on expert evaluation by a doctor who is familiar with these disorders.
+The diagnosis of behavior variant frontotemporal dementia and PPA are based on expert evaluation by a doctor who is familiar with these disorders.
 The type of problems experienced by the patient and the results of neurological exams are the core of the diagnosis.
 Brain scans such as magnetic resonance imaging (MRI) and glucose positron emission scans are very helpful additional tests, but they must be interpreted in the context of the patient’s history and neurological exam.

 Causes and risks

-Frontotemporal degenerations are inherited in about a third of all cases.
-Genetic counseling and testing are available now in individuals with family histories of frontotemporal degenerations.
-There are no known risk factors for any frontotemporal degenerations except for a family history or a similar disorder.
+Frontotemporal degeneration is inherited in about a third of all cases.
+Genetic counseling and testing are available now in individuals with family histories of frontotemporal degeneration.
+There are no known risk factors for any frontotemporal degeneration except for a family history or a similar disorder.

 Treatment and outcomes

 There are no specific treatments for any of the frontotemporal subtypes.
 There are medications that can reduce agitation, irritability and/or depression.
 These treatments should be used to help improve quality of life.